jhu-dvrk/dvrk-readthedocs/docs/pages/software/compilation/ros2.rst

    source ~/ros2_ws/install/setup.bash
    ros2 run dvrk_python dvrk_arm_test.py -a PSM1

-The main dVRK ROS node is ``dvrk_console_json`` from the ``dvrk_robot``.
+The main :ref:`dVRK ROS node<console>` is ``dvrk_console_json`` from
+the ``dvrk_robot``.
 This node requires configuration files specific to your system.

+You can also find more launch examples in the :ref:`Usage/Simulation section<usage-simulation>`.

 Notes
 *****

 * ROS2 will broadcast on your subnet.
 That means that other computers on the same subnet might send ROS messages you don't want.
-To prevent this, google ROS_LOCALHOST_ONLY or ROS_DOMAIN_ID.
+Reciprocally, your topics will be broadcasted to others.
+To prevent this, you can use the environment variables ``ROS_AUTOMATIC_DISCOVERY_RANGE`` or ``ROS_DOMAIN_ID``.
+These are documented on docs.ros.org.